-Overall, for both processing steps the number of unassigned events decreased with increasing threshold values (Figures 10 and 11).
-By using a minimal number of 5 votes the POD stayed relatively high with a low number of unassigned events.
+Overall, for both processing steps the number of unassigned events decreased with increasing threshold values (Figs. 10 and 11).
+By using a minimal number of five votes the POD stayed relatively high with a low number of unassigned events.
+Following the same procedure we selected a coherence value of 0.6.
+Using this value, the POD was relatively high and the number of unassigned events could be reduced to less than 100 events.